TritonDataCenter/sdc-cnapi/docs/index.md

 ## SnapshotRollback (POST /servers/:server_uuid/datasets/:dataset/rollback)

+*IMPORTANT: This endpoint is deprecated and will be removed in a future release.
+Do not use.*

 Revert a ZFS dataset to back to a previous state captured by a snapshot.

 ### Inputs